DNeilson67/HCI-Assignment-1/README.md

 4. Create ReadMe.md file which specifies which team member is responsible for each dish page.

 ## Submission Link
-You just need to update your repository.
+- You just need to update your repository.
 No need to submit any forms, YAY! 😊
-Deadline: Next Week (07/10/2024) + 1 Day
+- Deadline: Next Week (07/10/2024)
+- The Next Day, your score will be published in the group.

 ## Score Table